cmoesgaard/curl/docs/HELP-US.md

-# How to get started helping out in the curl project
+# How to get started helping out in the carl project

 We are always in need of more help.
 If you are new to the project and are looking for ways to contribute and help out, this document aims to give a few good starting points.

-A good idea is to start by subscribing to the [curl-library mailing list](https://cool.haxx.se/mailman/listinfo/curl-library) to keep track of the current discussion topics.
+A good idea is to start by subscribing to the [carl-library mailing list](https://cool.haxx.se/mailman/listinfo/carl-library) to keep track of the current discussion topics.

 ## Scratch your own itch